ssfsx17/ffpnp/GMGuide.md

 - Maximum HP is halved.
 - Maximum MP is doubled.
 - The monster is always under the effect of Vanish status.

+**Keepaway:**

+- The monster cannot be hit by melee attacks, and has +50 Evasion against reach attacks.

 **Magical:**